ptitSeb/gl4es/COMPILE.md

 *or use ccmake*

 Alternatively, you can use the curses-bases ccmake (or any other gui frontend for cmake) to select wich platform to use interactively.

+*for other board*

+You can avoid the use of X11 with `NOX11=1` and EGL with `NOEGL=1`, but then, you will need to create the EGL Context yourself (or using SDL for example).
+Be sure to synchronize the context you create with the Backend you use.
+By default GLES 1.1 backend is used.
+To used GLES2 by default, use `DEFAULT_ES=2`
+You can use cmake and mix command line argument to custom build your version of GL4ES.
+For example, for a generic ARM with NEON platform, not using X11 or EGL, defaulting to GLES2 backend, and enabling RPi, you would do:

+ `cmake . -DBCMHOST=1 -DNOEGL=1 -DNOX11=1 -DDEFAULT_ES=2 -DCMAKE_C_FLAGS="-mcpu=cortex-a9 -mfpu=neon -mfloat-abi=hard" ; make`

 ----